 Contagion Risk is defined as the possibility of losses occurring for the entities comprising the Prudential Conglomerate, including the leading financial institution, arising from their relationships, contractual or otherwise, with unconsolidated entities.
-From these relationships, the risk may arise that the entities of the Prudential Conglomerate, even if not contractually obligated, assume the burden of providing financial assistance to the entities with which the relationships were established.
+From these relationships, the risk may arise that the entities of the Prudential Conglomerate, even if not contractually obligated, assume the burden of providing financial assistance to the entities with which the relationships were established, from an event that is characterized as a risk to the Conglomerate (eg: reputational, operational, among others).